Intermittent fasting to lose weight — explained by Simple

 In addition to these direct connections to weight loss, intermittent fasting can also benefit your body in other ways, like reducing inflammation, decreasing cholesterol and blood glucose levels, and supporting heart health — all of which may individually or collectively contribute to weight loss.[10,11,12]

-What is the best intermittent fasting plan for weight loss?
+What is the best intermittent fasting schedule for weight loss?

-All intermittent fasting plans may improve your metabolic health, but some research suggests some are more effective for weight loss than others.
-To help you figure out what approaches you can take, how to do intermittent fasting for weight loss, and what plans might be the best fit for your goals, our experts have outlined the most common methods.
+All intermittent fasting schedules may improve your metabolic health, but some research suggests some are more effective for weight loss than others.
+To help you figure out what approaches you can take, how to do intermittent fasting for weight loss, and what schedules might be the best fit for your goals, our experts have outlined the most common schedules.
 If you want to dive more into the basics first, check out our intermittent fasting for beginners guide.

 Time-restricted eating

-The Warrior Diet is a stricter version of time-restricted eating (with 20 hours of fasting and a four-hour eating window), but so far, there isn’t much research about this fasting plan, specifically with respect to its weight loss capabilities.
-We also recommend speaking to your doctor/healthcare provider before doing a fast longer than 18 hours.
+The Warrior Diet is a stricter version of time-restricted eating (with 20 hours of fasting and a four-hour eating window), but so far, there isn’t much research about this fasting schedule, specifically with respect to its weight loss capabilities.
+We also recommend speaking to your doctor / healthcare provider before doing a fast longer than 18 hours.

 Fasting on different days

-Both of these eating routines can be more difficult to manage around your daily life and require slightly more careful meal planning to ensure you’re getting all the nutrients you need during your fasting days.
-However, they do have one big plus: both plans have been linked to more significant weight loss when compared to other intermittent fasting methods.[13]
-So if you’re focused on how to lose weight with intermittent fasting, these approaches might be a good match.
+Both of these eating routines can be more difficult to manage around your daily life and require more careful meal planning to ensure you’re getting all the nutrients you need during your fasting days.
+While there’s some limited research that suggests these schedules may promote more significant weight loss when compared to other intermittent fasting methods,[13] we don’t recommend restrictive fasting schedules where you eat either nothing or a limited amount of calories for 18+ hours unless your healthcare team is on board.
+So, if you’re focused on how to lose weight with intermittent fasting, check in with your doctor to discuss your options.

 Whole-day fasting